 Please note that, unlike our summer sessions, staff at Family Camp are there to lead games and activities, ensure families have access to materials as needed, and act as guides as you explore the fun that is planned during your stay.
-Though there may be periods during the day when campers do activities independently from adults, families should not assume they will spend the majority of their weekend apart from Starfish campers and are ultimately responsible for all children in their party while in attendance.
+Unlike our other programs, which are designed to provide respite for families, family camp is intended to be a bonding experience.
+Families should not assume they will spend their weekend apart from Starfish campers and are ultimately responsible for all children in their party while in attendance.